hideyukiinada/od/README.md

 I am sure that any annotation will have a need for defining its own criteria.

 ### Step 3.2.
 Obtain a software product to mark location of your objects in each image
 I used a product called labelImg.
-[The developer's github page](https://github.com/tzutalin/labelImg) has detailed steps to install.
+[The developer's github page](https://github.com/tzutalin/labelImg) has detailed steps to install and use the software.
 I set up labelImg on my Mac so these steps are for that.
-I think steps for Linux will be slightly different.
+I think steps for Linux should be slightly different as /Applications directory is specific to Mac.

 I followed the steps the listed on the above page.
-As I already had python & pip set up, I started with:
+As I already had Python & pip set up, I started with:
 ```
 pip install py2app
 pip install PyQt5